caz-iii/ec2-terraform/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Insert AWS credentials to dev.conf
+1. Insert AWS credentials to dev.conf and dev.tfvars
-2. Add the S3 Bucket where the .tfstate will be stored
+2. Add the S3 Bucket where the .tfstate will be stored in dev.conf
 3. Pick your ami ID and copy it into main.tf
 4. Copy your key name into main.tf
 5. Add your security group(s) into main.tf